Relative p-adic Hodge theory, II: Imperfect period rings: Perfect period sheaves

 For $0 < s \leq r$, denote also by $\varphi$ the following induced morphisms between distinct rings or sheaves:

 In these cases, the target ring does not contain the source.
 However, if $s \leq rp^{-ah}$, then the maps

 do have this property. \end{defn}

-\begin{defn} For a ring or sheaf $*$ listed in \eqref{eq:phi rings}, we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*$ to be a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*$ equipped with a semilinear $\varphi$-action (i.e., an isomorphism $\varphi^* M \cong M$).
+\begin{defn} For a ring $*$ listed in \eqref{eq:phi rings}, we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*$ to be a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*$ equipped with a semilinear $\varphi$-action (i.e., an isomorphism $\varphi^* M \cong M$).
+Similarly, for a sheaf $*$ listed in \eqref{eq:phi rings}, we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*$ to be a finite locally free (resp.\ pseudocoherent, fpd) sheaf $M$ of $*$-modules equipped with a semilinear $\varphi$-action (i.e., an isomorphism $\varphi^* M \cong M$), subject to topological restrictions as listed below.
 We define the \emph{$\varphi$-(hyper)cohomology} of $M$ to be the (hyper)cohomology of the complex

-For a morphism $*_1 \to *_2$ listed in \eqref{eq:phi rings2}, we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_1$ to be a a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*_1$ equipped with an isomorphism $\varphi^* M \cong M \otimes_{*_1} *_2$.
-Note that this is equivalent to specifying a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*_2$ equipped with a semilinear $\varphi^{-1}$-action.
+For a morphism $*_1 \to *_2$ listed in \eqref{eq:phi rings2}, we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_1$ to be a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*_1$ equipped with an isomorphism $\varphi^* M \cong M \otimes_{*_1} *_2$, subject to topological restrictions as listed below.
+Note that this is equivalent to specifying a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*_2$ equipped with a semilinear $\varphi^{-1}$-action (again subject to the topological restrictions).
 We define the \emph{$\varphi$-(hyper)cohomology} of $M$ to be the (hyper)cohomology of the complex

-For a morphism $*_1 \to *_2$ listed in \eqref{eq:phi rings4}, let $*_1 \to *_3$ be the corresponding morphism listed in \eqref{eq:phi rings5}; we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_1$ to be a a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*$ equipped with an isomorphism $\varphi^* M \otimes_{*_2} *_3 \cong M \otimes_{*_1} *_3$.
+For a morphism $*_1 \to *_2$ listed in \eqref{eq:phi rings4}, let $*_1 \to *_3$ be the corresponding morphism listed in \eqref{eq:phi rings5}; we define a \emph{projective (resp.\ pseudocoherent, fpd) $\varphi$-module} over $*_1$ to be a finite projective (resp.\ pseudocoherent, fpd) module $M$ over $*$ equipped with an isomorphism $\varphi^* M \otimes_{*_2} *_3 \cong M \otimes_{*_1} *_3$, subject to topological restrictions as listed below.
 We define the \emph{$\varphi$-(hyper)cohomology} of $M$ to be the (hyper)cohomology of the complex

-We write $H^i_{\varphi}$ to denote the functor of $i$-th cohomology groups. \end{defn}
+We write $H^i_{\varphi}$ to denote the functor of $i$-th cohomology groups.

+We now return to the topological restrictions alluded to earlier. \begin{itemize} \item For $* = \tilde{\bC}^{[s,r]}$, we insist that the module be complete for its natural topology and, for every perfectoid subdomain $Y$ of $X_{\proet}$, the sections over $Y$ form an \'etale-stably pseudocoherent $\tilde{\calR}^{[s,r]}_{\overline{\calO}(Y)}$-module. \item For $* = \tilde{\bC}^r$ (including $r = \infty$), we insist that the module be complete for its natural topology and, for every closed interval $I \subseteq [0,r)$, the base extension to $\tilde{\bC}^{[s,r]}$ satisfies the previous condition. \item For $* = \tilde{\bC}$, we insist that the module be complete for its natural topology and, for every perfectoid subdomain $Y$ of $X_{\proet}$, there exists $r>0$ such that the restriction of the sheaf to $Y$ arises by base extension from a sheaf over $\tilde{\bC}^r$ satisfying the previous condition. \end{itemize} \end{defn}